Vagahbond/nix-config/readme.md

 - [x] Reproducible VIM configuration
 - [x] Reproducible Firefox configuration
 - [ ] Make an ISO with a script or something that makes it very easy to install this setup and bootstrap a host.
+- [ ] make only one ISO fit all hosts with needed functionalities and available config

 ## Special mentions